saichler/l8bus/README.md

 # ***Introducing Layer 8, Micro Service Layer into the OSI model***

+# Technical Overview for Developers
+**Micro Services**, implemented with **Kubernetes** or **Docker**, is introducing an **Internal Integration** challenge between the **Containers**.
+Itemizing the challenges of networking, security, API, stateful vs. statless, horizontally scaling, high availability & more, indicates there is a large, missing, infrastructure that is causing companies to spend huge amount of resources to re-develop every time.

+**Layer8** is attempting to cover the gap by introducing secure, seamless, networking & API invocation between **Micro Services**, alongside built-in features & patterns for the modern stateful & stateless services.

 # Overview
 Roughly until 2013, an **Application** code was usually running inside a single process.
 Shared data & services between threads was usually done via a **Singleton** and the challenges with